yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-update-channel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of the specified [tab](../resources/teamstab.md).
+Update the properties of the specified [tab](../resources/teamstab.md) in a channel.
 This can be used to configure the content of the tab.

 ## Permissions